branislav999/branislav999/README.md

 ## About Me

-🌱 I'm currently learning advanced web development, cloud deployment, and AI integration.
+I'm currently learning advanced web development, cloud deployment, and AI integration.
-🎯 My goals are to contribute to cutting-edge software projects and build a robust portfolio showcasing my expertise.
+My goals are to contribute to software projects and build a robust portfolio showcasing my expertise.
-💬 Ask me about web development, backend engineering, and integrating AI into projects.
+Ask me about web development, backend engineering, and integrating AI into projects.

 ## Technologies and Tools